 The first day was all about working through a proof of concept.
 Right out of the gates, Microsoft paired us with a handful of different solutions engineers from various teams, each bringing a different perspective and a host of fresh ideas.

 By putting our heads together, we identified that it was possible to use multiple Azure Active Directory Pod-managed Identity bindings for a single Pod.
-Multiple Pod identities aren’t possible with all other cloud providers, and it was this sole insight that led us to a solid approach to achieve least privilege cloud provisioning in Kore Operate.
+Multiple Pod identities aren’t possible with all other cloud providers, and it was this sole insight that led us to a solid approach to achieve least privilege cloud provisioning in Wayfinder.

 We didn’t know at this point if this approach was possible to achieve the access we needed, but we fleshed out what it could potentially look like (demonstrated below).